WordPress Plugin · v3.3.0 · Free + Pro

 4

 Optionally restrict injection to specific pages, post types, URL patterns, or user state.
-Leave blank to load everywhere.
+Requires a Pro licence.
+On free, scripts load on all pages.

 5